jojozhuang/jojozhuang.github.io/_portfolio/shoe-store.md

 ---
-layout: software
+layout: portfolio
 key: portfolio
 title: "Shoe Store"
-date: 2016-01-20
+index: 25
 tags: ASP.NET MVC, C#, Bootstrap
 image: /assets/shoestore/thumbnail.png
 excerpt: An online store website with responsive UI, developed with ASP.NET MVC.
-subcateogry: dotnet
+category: dotnet
-categories: portfolio
 ---

 > This is a CMS web application built with ASP.NET MVC in C# language.
 I used the template from [AdminLTE Control Panel Template](https://almsaeedstudio.com/) to design the UI pages.
 The whole website looks very pretty and modern style.